 Feminists would destroy our families.
 The shrewd sisters would take our children away and make them eat kale breakfast.
 Why?
 Because, they can!
 Men would not know their place.
 Love would be disastrous for personal ego, et cetera.

 ‘only cows, if free, if they so would desire- in the small hum of sweltering asphalt roads- would unflinchingly adore the bulls.
 And that would be a sight of hope.”

 Posted: December 31, 2018 Filed under: Poem, Poetry, Prose Poetry | Tags: Air hostesses, Comfort Women, Jet lagged, Masculinity and Polygamy, Masculinity and Sadness, Unlikable, What Is Love

 Happiness girls are standing on the tarmac of a red plane- bare teeth, pulsing; their breasts are proud like upper class- their leggings plump boast like hope.

 In the dream of a dream of the edgy runway lights.
 The turn from here is a stroll.
 A norm-bound, debt-bound a port that devours and despises a man who’s drunk one too many on the flight, cheap and on the red eye.
 Now leering.

-From the nose to the tail of the plane- fluttering and fleet like flames- ebullient nymphs, women who know no bitterness.
-A sea of plain and contrite men who have lusted but not made a claim- burlesque!- the girls are giggling and raising my hope.
+From the nose to the tail of the plane- fleet as fluttering flames- ebullient nymphs: women who know no bitterness.
+A sea of plain, contrite men who have lusted but not have made a claim- burlesque!
+The girls are giggling and raising my hope.

-Not to stop now, not to stray from the path, and not to forget the rules of a monogamous love; and to go on without the hope of a lay with the happiness girls is for the best, I know.
+Not to resist now, not to stray from the path, not to forget the edicts of a monogamous love, and be by the book : to go on without the hope of a lay with my happiness girls- I figure- is for my best.

 But, heavens, I am so sad.